esl/MongooseIM/doc/operation-and-maintenance/Reloading-configuration-on-a-running-system.md

 ```

 The `node_specific_options` patterns are matched against flat configuration
 options.
-To print your config in flat form, use the command with running
+To print your config in a flat form, use the command with a running
 node `mongooseimctl print_flat_config`.

 Example: